fsfe/reuse-docs/site/content/page.md

-If your project only includes code licensed under a single license, you may provide the text of this license in a file in the top level directory of your repository with the name "LICENSE".
+If your project only includes code licensed under a single license, you may provide the text of this license in a file in the top level directory of your repository with the name "LICENSE" (you may attach some suffix to the filename as well, such as LICENSE.md, if relevant).

 Since many projects include code under different licenses, it's often not feasible to include all licenses in the top level, in which case you should